 Most people don't move when they retire, instead staying where they have lived all their lives and where they have the strongest personal and family connections.
 So, they must either hope that their towns and cities are good places to age in terms of the services they provide or work actively to improve those services.
 In my own town of Brookline, the Brookline Community Aging Network takes the latter approach, working actively "to ensure that older Brookline residents remain a vital part of the town's social, cultural, and civic life."

-Others choose to move after they retire, whether full-time or for part of the year.
+Others choose to move after they retire, whether year round or for part of the year.
 They may move for a better climate, often during the winter, for a lower cost of living, or to be near family members, especially grandchildren.
 But if you can move anywhere in the world, where should you move?

 Of course, any rating depends on the criteria used.
 Another ranking conducted by the magazine Monocle placed Munich on top in 2018, edging out Tokyo in the number two slot.
 Vancouver still made its top-25 list, but only coming in at 15th place.
 As with the Mercer list, no U.S. city makes the top 25.